Friday, April 24, 2009

-Of all of the Prodigy's features, I've really just missed the warmth of the Moog transistor ladder filter.
-But I've been so completely satisfied with the EML101's sound and versatility in every other regard that I decided it would be best to simply build a VCF module based on the Moog design.
+Of all the Prodigy's features, I've really just missed the warmth of the transistor ladder filter.
+But I've been so completely satisfied with the EML101's sound and versatility in every other regard that I decided it would be best to build a VCF module based on the Moog design.

 While checking local thrift shops for an enclosure, I found this old electric shoe-shiner.
 The 'Regina'-brand "Electric Shoeboy."
 It originally had an industrial-type motor inside and rotating brushes protruding from each side.